lmedranos/QUED/README.md

 python3 dataset2pred.py -i /path/to/new_dataset.h5 -m /path/to/model.pkl -t /path/to/training_dataset.h5
 ```

-The user can add the flag `-sh` to the arguments of this script to perform a SHAP analysis with the trained model, considering the input dataset (independent of the mode used).
+The user can add the flag `-sh` to the arguments of this script to perform a SHAP analysis with the trained XGBoost model, considering the input dataset (independent of the mode used).
 ```bash
 python3 dataset2pred.py -v -i /path/to/training_dataset.h5 -m /path/to/model.pkl -sh
 ```

+### Notebook
+The `qued.ipynb` notebook illustrates how to perform conformational search and QM calculations starting from a SMILE.
+It also allows the user to obtain the SHAP beeswarm plot for validation of the toxicity-predictive XGBoost model.